Mobile-first vs responsive design

 On the other hand, a mobile-first design doesn’t make sense for a digital solution built exclusively for other devices or audiences, such as desktop users or printable documents.

-That’s where responsive web design provides a more suitable user experience than mobile-first design by allowing the design to adapt to specified devices and screen resolutions.
+That’s where responsive web design provides a more suitable user experience than mobile-first strategy by allowing the design to adapt to specified devices and screen resolutions.

 A responsive web design is ideal for: